 This recipe makes about 50 meatballs and they freeze perfectly – an amazing recipe to help you meal prep for the week!

-Like my latest creation… Spinach Feta Chicken Meatballs – cramazing, right!??
+And like my latest creation… Spinach Feta Chicken Meatballs – cra-mazing, right!??

 I can’t get enough of them.
 I literally told the B man that they were off limits, then proceeded to devour them for lunch and dinner all week.

-Just so you don’t think I’m a meatball bully – B can eat donuts 3 times a day and never gain a pound – in fact he would probably lose weight.
-Me on the other hand if I look at food it tries to occupy space on my body.
+Just so you don't think I’m a meatball bully – B can eat donuts 3 times a day and never gain a pound – in fact he would probably lose weight.
+On the other hand, if I look at food it tries to occupy space on my body.

-I have a verrrry slow metabolism, I have a low-functioning thyroid and I’m on a 1200 calorie diet (don’t worry my GP and trainer both carefully supervise this plan).
+So, I have a verrrry slow metabolism, I have a low-functioning thyroid and I’m on a 1200-calorie diet (don't worry my GP and trainer both carefully supervise this plan).
 I KNOW – INSANE!!!

 These homemade meatballs deliver all of that and more.